 At Bondora, it works this way: the potential borrower accesses the Bondora website, where they enter their details (for example, full name and address, as well as income).

-Each borrower is also rated – this means he receives a credit rating from AA, which stands for „low risks“ up to HR, which stands for „high risks.“
+Each borrower is also rated – this means he receives a credit score from AA, which stands for „low risks“ up to HR, which stands for „high risks.“

 This rating, in turn, is critical to investors at Bondora because investors have the opportunity to choose select risks when lending.